akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 As you create files and folders in Linux, remember:
 * File names that start with a period are hidden.
 You can view them with **ls -a**
 * Bash is case-sensitive. file1.txt and File1.txt are different.
 Be consistent.
-* Do not (!!) embed spaces in file names.
-Use file1 or File_1 or file-1 or SnakeCase.
+* Avoid spaces in file names.
+Use file1 or File_1 or file-1 or snakeCase.
 I prefer underscores because R interprets - as subtraction.

 ### Processing
 Before we submit jobs, we might want to know the status of our system, and what processes are running, so that we can decide how many jobs we can submit simultaneously.
 We can see what is currently running on a computer using either `htop`, which you can read more about [here](https://htop.dev/).